 Slick Willie ushered in the age of fake.
 BO made it the standard.

 So what do I believe caused America to "go haywire", and turn into BOistan?

 We have to stand on SOMETHING!
 As John Adams said: "Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other".
 That morality was founded on Jesus Christ -- we never had any other rock to stand on, and sorry to say, the WoK isn't much of a substitute.

 So what does the "word of Kurt" say on this point?

 What is to be done?
 I don’t have an actionable agenda, Seven Ways Sensible People Can Save America From the Craziness.
 But I think we can slow the flood, repair the levees, and maybe stop things from getting any worse.
 If we’re splitting into two different cultures, we in reality-based America—whether the blue part or the smaller red part—must try to keep our zone as large and robust and attractive as possible for ourselves and for future generations.
 We need to firmly commit to Moynihan’s aphorism about opinions versus facts.
 We must call out the dangerously untrue and unreal.
 A grassroots movement against one kind of cultural squishiness has taken off and lately reshaped our national politics—the opposition to political correctness.
 I envision a comparable struggle that insists on distinguishing between the factually true and the blatantly false.

 What is "reality"?
 Is it matter only, with meaning defined by induction?
-Kurt, founder of "Spy" magazine firmly believes in the reality of Kurt ... if you follow Kurt, you too can be "reality based".
+Kurt, founder of "Spy" magazine firmly believes in the "World of Kurt" ... if you follow Kurt, you too can be "reality based".
 Isn't that special?

 What about you?